westonnovelli/project-actuator/docs/index.md

 ```
 The return value says whether a key was queued or not.

-Lastly, the `config.ino` [file](todo link) was used to separate the actual keybindings from the logic.
+Lastly, the `config.ino` [link](https://github.com/westonnovelli/project-actuator/blob/master/src/config.ino) was used to separate the actual keybindings from the logic.
 Using `#define` to create constants, the keybindings can easily be switched without worrying about the logic.
 ```c
 #define _SUPERCRUISE_MOD KEY_MOD_LCTRL
 #define _SUPERCRUISE KEY_J